lanl/CosmicEmu/README.md

 omega_m   omega_b   sigma_8   h   n_s   w_0   w_a   omega_nu   z

-Running "emu.exe" will produce a prediction for each line in xstar.dat.
+Running "emu.exe" will produce a prediction, in it's own file, for each line in xstar.dat.

 The ranges for the parameters are

 Lower | Parameter | Upper
 ------|-----------|------